muhammad-owais-javed/pathfinder/README.md

 To ensure modularity and real-world applicability, the project is divided into three parts:

 1. **`pkg/kinetix` (The Core Engine):** A pure graph-theory library.
-It uses Breadth-First Search (BFS) combined with augmenting path algorithms to find multiple non-overlapping paths and calculate optimal turn-by-turn movements.
+It uses a Network Flow approach (Residual Graphs & Node Splitting) to find multiple non-overlapping paths and calculate optimal turn-by-turn movements.
 2. **`main.go` (The CLI):** A command-line wrapper built specifically for the train dispatcher objective.
 It translates "stations" into Kinetix nodes.
 3. **`cmd/api-server` (The Bonus API):** A REST API demonstrating how modern robotics companies can use Kinetix to route autonomous fleets via JSON payloads.